codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-app-store.md

 3. To start the submission process, click **Prepare for Submission**.
 4. Check that your app metadata is up to date, and once everything is ready, click the **Submit for Review** button.

 Please note that when using the workflow editor, the application will be manually released to the App Store by default once it is approved by Apple.
-However, you have the option to set up automatic publishing by making the necessary changes in your `Apple developer account > Apps > Distribution settings`.
+However, you have the option to set up automatic publishing by making the necessary changes in your `App Store Connect > Apps > Distribution settings > App Store Version Release`.

 ## Submitting release notes